 Just as Plato described, “These vibrant paintings depict a paradise full of swirling colours, flowers and exotic animals.
 They capture a snapshot of the locals.
 They are evidence of a highly sophisticated and wealthy civilization.”

 Although no other writers of that time—or any other time—described Atlantis, Plato’s words have lived on in history, and thousands of historians have tried to pinpoint exactly where the fabled island lay.

 However, the fact that it disappeared nearly instantly after the cataclysmic eruption of the ancient volcano “leads many to believe Santorini is the lost island of Atlantis,” according to the documentary.

 “In its prime,” the film states, “its narrow streets are intricately paved with stone and its town square is lined with picturesque houses which tower three and four stories high.
 An array of colorful stones decorate the facades.

-“The ruins suggest a highly sophisticated civilization flourished here for thousands of years before its abrupt end.”
+According to the film, “the ruins suggest a highly sophisticated civilization flourished here for thousands of years before its abrupt end.”

 The film shows how the island was struck by a volcanic eruption, as described by Plato.

-The gigantic eruption, which is considered to be one of the largest in the last several thousand years, created 20 mile-high cloud that rained ash on lands as far away as Egypt – 200 miles from Santorini.
+The gigantic eruption, which is considered to be one of the largest in the last several thousand years, created 20 mile-high cloud that rained ash on lands as far away as Egypt— 200 miles from Santorini.

 Is Santorini the fabled lost civilization of Atlantis?